vijankush/AWS-Security-Engineer-Intern/README.md

 2. It creates a SQS queue that triggers after a specified time to tell AWS to unblock the IP.

 Essentially, the ultimate goal is that once we have all this setup, we can use the built-in firewall to autonomously turn off access to those specific ip's that are potentially trying to infiltrate or hack our system.

+** Cannot provide mock copies of the code due to security reasons